2021 Vault Rankings

 Diversifying with the Times

 The firm that became Winston & Strawn opened its doors in the Windy City in 1853 under the leadership of Harvard grad Fredrick Hampden Winston, who played a vital role in Chicago’s emergence as a powerful business and financial center.
-Winston would leave the practice in the hands of his son Frederick Seymour Winston in 1885 to become the American Minister to Persia under Grover Cleveland.
+Winston left the practice in the hands of his son Frederick Seymour Winston in 1885 to become the American Minister to Persia under Grover Cleveland.
 Silas Strawn joined the firm in 1892 and practiced there for the next 53 years, including 40 as managing partner.

 Cornerstone Practices and Clients